Tumypmyp/any-task/apis/2025-05-20/openapi/docs/TypesApi.md

 ## list_types

-> models::PaginationPeriodPaginatedResponseApimodelType list_types(anytype_version, space_id, offset, limit)
+> models::PaginationPaginatedResponseApimodelType list_types(anytype_version, space_id, offset, limit)
 List types

 This endpoint retrieves a paginated list of types (e.g. 'Page', 'Note', 'Task') available within the specified space.
 Each type’s record includes its unique identifier, type key, display name, icon, and layout.
 While a type's id is truly unique, a type's key can be the same across spaces for known types, e.g. 'page' for 'Page'.
 Clients use this information when offering choices for object creation or for filtering objects by type through search.